bsmg/beat-saber-community-wiki/faq.md

 Here is an image of the hitboxes for the notes: https://twitter.com/Split82/status/979365834324889600

 ## Should I use wrist weights when I play?
-> **DO NOT USE WRIST WEIGHTS!**
-{.is-danger}

-You will only hurt yourself.
+> **PLEASE DO NOT, UNLESS YOU'RE A TRAINED PROFESSIONAL** {.is-danger}

+In which you'd know why not to use wrist weights.
 Besides, a lightsaber wouldn't be heavy, *it's made of plasma.*
 Please read [this comment](https://www.reddit.com/r/Vive/comments/8g9jgs/beat_saber_has_now_released/dya1yl7/) for more information.

 ## Why are the vote buttons greyed out in game?